the-ora/browser/README.md

 </p>

 > **⚠️ Disclaimer**
 Ora is currently in early stages of development and **not yet ready for day-to-day use**.
-An alpha version with core functionalities will be released soon.
+A beta version with core functionalities will be released soon.

 ## Support